 Mountain Dew won’t forget its roots.
-Just this week, PepsiCo began offering soft drinks at Matthews, North Carolina- based Family Dollar Stores Inc. (FDO), which previously offered only Coca-Cola.
+Just this week, PepsiCo began offering soft drinks at Matthews, North Carolina- based Family Dollar Stores Inc. (FDO:US), which previously offered only Coca-Cola.
 The chief selling point: Mountain Dew.

 To contact the reporter on this story: Duane D. Stanford in Atlanta at email@example.com

 To contact the editor responsible for this story: Kevin Orland at firstname.lastname@example.org